Create Excel and PDF documents from Plumsail Forms in Power Automate

 • Protect the result PDF if you wish

-When everything is done here, click on Save & Next to set up deliveries.
+When everything is done here, click on Save.

 Delivery

-The next step is delivery.
-For demonstrating purpose, we’ll store the result file in OneDrive.
-But there are other options.
+Finally, configure delivery.
+For demonstration purposes, we’ll store the result file in OneDrive.
+See the list of available deliveries for other options.

-Just set the folder’s name where the ready document will be saved.
+Specify the folder where the generated document will be saved.

 You can configure as many deliveries as you need.